 Wilson remained the director of Aeyangwon until 1940, a time when the (Japanese) Government-General cracked down on religious freedom by requiring residents in Korea to worship at Shinto shrines.
 This caused a number of issues for the Christian community and many refused to participate in Shinto activities.
 Around 1940, many, if not all, (and this is a point I’m unclear on) Western missionaries were deported out of Korea.
 Without more research, it is unclear how Aeyangwon was managed for the next five years after Wilson left.
 The next director, a Korean doctor named Son Yang-won, didn’t take directorship until 1945.

 From 1948 to 1965, a missionary named Elmer Timothy Boyer, who had served in Korea since 1921, acted as director of the hospital.
 While the Kings Mountain Herald reported in 1954 that Boyer only planned to stay in Korea for one more six-year term, he remained as director of Aeyangwon until 1965.41 Dr. Stanley Topple arrived here in 1959 and succeeded Boyer as the director of Aeyangwon Hospital in 1965.
 Much of Topple’s work is well documented and, at the time, Aeyangwon began to attract polio patients in addition to those with leprosy.
 It was around 1967 under Topple’s directorship that a new, more modern hospital building was established nearby.
-Topple remained until October of 1978, after which a Korean doctor named Yu Gyeong-un (Yu Kyung Un) took over leadership until 1995.
+Topple remained until 1981, after which a Korean doctor named Yu Gyeong-un (Yu Kyung Un) took over leadership until 1995.
 The current Yeosu Aeyangwon Hospital, a modern post-2000 building, sits about half a kilometer to the northwest of the original hospital.

 Near the new hospital, the old Topple house stills remains today.
 While I need more research to confirm its construction date, it seems to have been built in the 1950s.
 The two-story building used square cut stones that, while not entirely uniform, were more uniform than the stonework of the 1935 church building.
 Behind it sits a single-story building of similar stone build whose original purpose I’m unsure of.
 The Topple house has since been renovated with a new roof, new windows, new porch, and new interior.